-The Bank also has an established anti-money laundering and anti-terrorism system in place in compliance with requirements of Ghana's Anti-Money Laundering Act 2020 (Act 1044) and Anti-Terrorism Act 2008, Act 762.
-These include due diligence for opening new accounts, customer identification, monitoring of high-risk accounts, record keeping and training and sensitisation of staff on money laundering, which assist in reducing regulatory and reputational risks to its business.
+The Bank also has an established Compliance and Anti-Money Laundering and Anti-Terrorism departments and monitoring systems in place in compliance with requirements of Ghana's Anti-Money Laundering Act 2020 (Act 1044) and Anti-Terrorism Act 2008, Act 762.
+These include due diligence for opening new accounts, customer identification, monitoring of high-risk accounts, record keeping and training and sensitisation of staff on money laundering, which assist in reducing regulatory and reputational risks to the Bank's business.